 Who Should Attend: Individuals who directly manage or supervise the work of other staff members.

 The workshop is designed to help supervisors gain insight and learn the foundational concepts of diversity and how to foster an environment that makes employees feel valued and included.
 Participants will define and discuss terms such as diversity, micro-aggression, implicit bias and other relevant terms and through dialogue, videos, and exercises, will examine the ways they impact the workplace.
 Participants will discuss the benefits of diversity and inclusion in the workplace and review the additional resources and training opportunities available at the University.
 Register for the Fostering Diversity and Inclusion in the Workplace: A Supervisor's Role training.

 Is That Really Harassment?

 This workshop explores the negative consequences of harassment covering such topics as age, race, sexual orientation, political affiliation, pregnancy, ethnicity, sexual harassment, and much more.
 Participants will learn the definition of harassing behavior and the various types of harassment in the workplace through the use of personalized stories, legal and policy definitions, group activities, and discussion.
 Participants will also learn specific University policies and what to do if they are harassed.
-This workshop is available for presentation to individual departments by contacting the Office of Diversity and Inclusion at 412-648-7860.
+This workshop is available for presentation to individual departments by contacting the Office for Equity, Diversity, and Inclusion at 412-648-7860.